NishiGaba/User-Login-System/README.md

 If you want detailed knowledge about these modules, just go through this link: [npmJS](https://www.npmjs.com)

-We are Building Mongoose Models for defining Schema for creating new users in this section.
+We are Building Mongoose Models for defining Schema for registering new users in this section.

 ## Section 5 (Password Encryption with Bcrypt)

+In this section, we are going to use Bcrypt for Password Encryption.

 Coming Soon...

+## Section 6 (User Authentication with Passport)

 ## Refrences